 It is an excellent, hands-on experience for the whole family.
 Bear in mind that, as the museum spans seven hectares, there is quite a lot of walking involved.

 A museum set up by Tokyo’s gas company doesn’t sound too enthralling on the face of it, but this is a great interactive experience for children to enjoy.
 There are plenty of physical activities at the Gas Science Museum, with various pumps and tunnels making sure that kids are always running, crawling and pumping their way around the facility.

 It’s a wonderful venue for both educational activities and physical play, and there are very few other places at which your children will raise a hot air balloon, operate a massive gas-powered toy wok, or get their hands on a flame thrower (though it’s much safer than that sounds).

 Dealing with various topics from mechanics, CO2 and global warming to robotics, the Science Museum Tokyo is more fitting for older kids (teens and tweens) as, while they still may enjoy the activities, younger children may find it tough to grasp the concepts involved.
-The exhibits begin with a look at the technology of bicycles followed by electricity, motors and motor vehicles where children can use car, motorcycle, or truck simulators.
+The exhibits begin with a look at the technology of bicycles followed by electricity, motors, and motor vehicles where children can use a car, motorcycle, or truck simulator.

 Like the Gas Science Museum, the idea of a museum created by the Tokyo Metropolitan waterworks doesn’t exactly leap out and grab you, but the Tokyo Water Science Museum is another great interactive museum that children love.
 There is water play, interactive digital games that teach kids how water enters and leaves our bodies as well as an Aqua laboratory.
 There is also a water theater and forest space to help children learn about forest conservation and the journey of water and how it gets from the forest to your tap.